opencord/docs/navigate.md

 # Navigating CORD

-The relationship between installing, operating, and developing CORD—and the corresponding toolsets and specification files used by each stage—is helpful in navigating CORD.
+Understanding the relationship between installing, operating, and developing CORD—and the corresponding toolsets and specification files used by each stage—is helpful in navigating CORD.

 * **Installation (Helm):** Installing CORD means installing a collection of Docker containers in a Kubernetes cluster.
 We use Helm to carry out